-Mount Abu takes pride in being the only hill station in Rajasthan.it has been a popular retreat for the residents as a place away from scorching desert heat.
-This place has also a significant place in Hindu mythology as it is mentioned as a place where the Sage VASHISTHA retired.
+Mount Abu takes pride in being the sole hill station in Rajasthan.it has been a well-liked retreat for the residents as an area faraway from scorching desert heat.
+This place has also a big place in Hindu mythology because it is mentioned as an area where the Sage VASHISTHA retired.
 There is plenty to try in Mount Abu for each sort of traveler, so be rest assured that you simply won’t feel bored within the town.
-If you are visiting Mount Abu anytime soon and are looking for ways to enjoy yourself, this compressive guide to the best things to do in Mount Abu should help you plan a fantastic holiday.
+If you’re visiting Mount Abu anytime soon and are trying to find ways to enjoy yourself, this compressive guide to the simplest things to try to do in Mount Abu should help you plan a fantastic holiday.

 A listicle of Things To Do in Mount Abu will Enthrall The Fussiest of Travelers.

 Mount Abu Wildlife Sanctuary is located on the foothills of the Aravalli Range.
 The lush green surroundings and surreal water-bodies offer shelter to many wild animals.
 It is easy to visit the sanctuary during your visit to Mount Abu and then return after spending a few hours.